 This is a diverse group of therapies, practices and products, which fall outside of conventional medicine or healthcare.

 We have a 98% customer satisfaction on the last 30,000 tests.

 Research and supporting documents

 A growing number of people are discovering the benefits of bioresonance therapy.
-Although bioresonance tests lack sufficient clinical papers, below is a selection of research papers intended to educate and inform about the efficacy of bioresonance.
+Below is a selection of research papers.
+Intended to educate and inform about the efficacy of bioresonance.

-Please remember, if you are seriously ill or believe you have a medical condition, we advise you to consult with your GP immediately.
+Please remember, if you’re seriously ill or believe you have a medical condition, we advise you to consult with your GP immediately.

 Order your test

 We believe that in providing you with your test results and relevant information in each section, your results can form the beginning of a journey, enabling you to make positive changes to your daily diet and environment.